Bachelor of Exercise and Sport Science (53J)

 Key: On-campus Off-Campus International students Domestic students

-This unit is designed to introduce students to human cells and tissues and the anatomy and physiology of the integumentary, defence, musculoskeletal and neuroendocrine systems in the human body.
+This unit is designed to introduce you to human cells and tissues and the anatomy and physiology of the integumentary, defence, musculoskeletal and neuroendocrine systems in the human body.
 The unit will include: (a) the basic facts and concepts relating…

 Credit Points: 12.5